pi-cubed-cat/pi_cubeds_jokers/README.md

 Discord discussion thread: https://discord.com/channels/1116389027176787968/1348621804696240201

 pi_cubed's Jokers is a relatively lightweight mod with minimal lovely patching and hooks.
 As a result, there should be few crashes due to conflicts with other mods.
+Feel free to reach out to me via the link above if problems do occur!

 ## Config Options
 A game restart is required for Config options to take effect.

 ### New Spectral Cards
 This option enables or disables the Spectral Cards Commander, Rupture, and Extinction from appearing.

+### New Tags
+This option enables or disables the Rebound Tag from appearing.

 ### Custom Sound Effects
 Enables or disables any custom sound effects I've implemented into the mod.
 Currently, this affects Rhythmic Joker, Explosher, On-beat, Off-beat, Pot, Talking Flower, "Monkey See, Monkey Do", and Otamatone.